vbsw/glut/README.md

 ## Abstract
 This is GLUT (version 3.7) binding for the programming language Go.

-If you want the functions of freeglut download <https://github.com/vitalibaumtrok/freeglut>.
+If you want the binding of freeglut visit <https://github.com/vitalibaumtrok/freeglut>.

 ## Copying
 This is free and unencumbered software released into the public domain.